-So... the transition CAN be gradual.
-Chip a loco and it will STILL be able to run on your normal layout under DC control - and even after you make the switch to DCC, you can still "visit" or run your locos on your club or friend's DC-only layouts.
+So... the transition can be gradual.
+Chip a loco and it will still be able to run on your normal layout under DC control - and even after you make the switch to DCC, you can still "visit" or run your locos on your club or friend's DC-only layouts.

-Of course, you cannot MIX your DC and DCC controllers, but you CAN arrange power to the track via a simple switch so that you can run DC one day, DCC the next as you make the transition.
-If you don't see how this can be done, EMAIL me for more info.
+Of course, you cannot mix your DC and DCC controllers, but you can arrange power to the track via a simple switch so that you can run DC one day, DCC the next as you make the transition.

-Finally - It's easy to "chip" most locomotives, and even the complex ones aren't that hard given a little information.
-EVERY loco CAN be converted (I've never found one that can't be done anyway).
+Finally - It's easy to "chip" most locomotives, and even the complex ones aren't that hard given a little information. every loco can be converted (I've never found one that can't be done anyway).